scrum2b-admin/redmine-scrum2b-theme/README.md

 SUMMARY
 =======

-The Scrum2B Theme for RedMine, based on Twitter Bootstrap and other themes This theme is applied to display Scrum2B plugin with the best feeling.
+The Scrum2B Theme for Redmine, based on Twitter Bootstrap and other themes This theme is applied to display Scrum2B plugin with the best feeling.

 LICENSE